 Not all vegetables benefit from ‘fresh’ compost applications.
 Some vegetables prefer another crop to have been grown on the compost first.
 Vegetables that benefit most from ‘fresh’ compost include:

 Plants that prefer to be the ‘second crop’ to benefit from compost include root crops, such as carrots and parsnips.

 Back to top

-The Borough of Poole has teamed up with getcomposting.com to provide and exclusive offer of reduced priced home cost bins, water butts and accessories.
+The Borough of Poole has teamed up with getcomposting.com to provide an exclusive offer of discounted home cost bins, water butts and accessories.

 To find out more and to view the full range of products go to getcomposting.com or call 0844 571 4444.
 The offer is available for Poole residents until 31 March 2017.
 Please see the special offers sections for the prices below.